pulse-framework/pulse/README.md

 ### Use case: groups

 To better help you understand how groups could be useful to you, here's an example of how Notify.me uses groups.
 Lets take `accounts` on Notify.
-Accounts can "favorite" and "mute" channels, on our API we store an array of channel ids that the user has muted, for example:
+Accounts can "favorite" and "mute" channels, on our API we store an array of channel ids that the user has muted, they're called "indexes".

 ```js
 account: {